 Weak cell signals can occur anywhere, from rural areas to inner cities.
 Although choosing the best cell phone providers is one way of making sure you always have coverage, even top providers have blank spots in their coverage.
 Dead spots aren't just a plague for people in rural areas - elements of the way homes are built can act as barriers to reliable signals in your home.

 There are a few ways to overcome this - the vast majority of phone users now have smartphones, which means that you can make calls over your home WiFi.
 This could make living with poor cell phone coverage a lot easier, provided that you have a more reliable internet provider than cell phone provider.

 You could also consider switching providers.
 Cell phone coverage maps are a great way to tell if your local area has a problem with cell phone coverage in general, and top providers such as Verizon have interactive maps to make this information easier to access.
 If your provider does have limited coverage in your area, consider switching to a provider that will perform better.

-There are two types of consumer mobile phone signal boosters vehicle cell phone boosters and home cell phone boosters.
-Both versions boost your cell signal in the same way.
+Your third option is a cell phone booster.
+The best cell phone boosters work to amplify cell signal within your home.
 An outside antenna receives a signal from a cell tower and sends the signal to an amplifier that emits the boosted signal through an inside antenna.
 The difference between the two types is the FCC regulations that cap the vehicle gain at 50 dB, which has a coverage area that will cover your vehicle but nothing else.
 Home cell phone boosters are less regulated and can have a max gain as high as 72 dB, which covers about 6,000 square feet.

 Below are the criteria you should consider when choosing a cell phone signal booster for your home.